 This is a very interesting tour.
 The best thing is that with it you can get into off-the-beaten-path areas of Krakow because the bike will offer you greater mobility possibilities.
 Of course, the bike is not included in the tour.

-5. Tastings at the Kresy winery
+5. Wine tasting at the Kresy winery

 If you dare to experience this gastronomic, scenic and cultural activity, the tours available will reveal the following:

-- Tasting and tasting of typical products.
+- Tasting and sampling of typical products.

 - Explanations about Polish culture and gastronomy